saikatb/Titanic_Deceision_Tree/Titanic_DT_AgeGroup_FamilySize.md

-# Titanic : An Analysis using Decsion Tree ( Wihtout Family )
+# Titanic : An Analysis using Decsion Tree ( With Family )

 Two new datasets named **titanic_train** and **titanic_test** have been created using 2 respective csvs i.e. **titanic_train.csv** and **titanic_test.csv**